-- 1. Start Visual Basic 6. - 2.
-Open the CommandsExtension project from the location you unzipped it to. - 3.
+- 1. Start Visual Basic 6. - Open the CommandsExtension project in the \DeveloperKit\samples\Developer\Guide\Scenarios\ArcGIS\Desktop directory. - 3.
 Take some time to examine the project and the classes that create the toolbar, zoom in, and zoom out tools.
 Compare this with the VB .NET code from the previous scenario.